clydebuilt1974/TryHackMe/Junior Penetration Tester/Metasploit/Meterpreter.md

 Success.
 ```
-* These will change according to the loaded menu, so running the help command after loading a module is always a good idea.
+* Running the `help` command after loading a module is always a good idea.
-* The questions below will help you have a better understanding of how Meterpreter can be used in post-exploitation.
-* You can use the credentials below to simulate an initial compromise over SMB (Server Message Block) (using exploit/windows/smb/psexec)
-> Username: ballen / password: Password1
+>>> Use the credentials to simulate an initial compromise over SMB (Server Message Block) (using `exploit/windows/smb/psexec`).
+Username: ballen / password: Password1
 ```
 root@ip-10-10-159-26:~# msfconsole
 msf6 > use exploit/windows/smb/psexec